Authorship and Inerrancy

 The Leadership of the Church

-To accomplish this, He has instituted officers called elders (also pastors, bishops)1 and deacons under Himself and over the assembly, both of whom must meet biblical qualifications2.
+To accomplish this, He has instituted the office of elders (also pastors, bishops)1 under Himself and over the assembly, both of whom must meet biblical qualifications2.
 These leaders rule and have authority in directing the church as servants of the Lord3, and the congregation is to submit to their leadership4.

 (1) Acts 20:28; Ephesians 4:11 (2) 1 Timothy 3:1-13; Titus 1:5-9; 1 Peter 5:1-5 (3) 1 Timothy 5:17-22 (4) Hebrews 13:7,17